It is the Fund’s policy to make periodic distributions of net investment income and net realized capital gains, if any.

 The Funds pay ordinary income dividends and capital gains distributions on a per-share basis.
 As a result, on the ex-dividend date of such a payment, the net asset value of the Funds will be reduced by the amount of the payment.

 Ordinary Income and capital gains from the Global, Overseas, U.S. Value, Gold Funds and Fund of America are generally paid at year-end and reinvested at NAV or paid in cash.
-The High Yield Fund distributes ordinary income dividends on a monthly basis and capital gain dividends are made at year-end and reinvested at NAV or paid in cash.
-The Global Income Builder Fund distributes ordinary income dividends on a quarterly basis and capital gain dividends are made at year-end and reinvested at NAV or paid in cash.
+The High Yield and Global Income Builder Funds distribute ordinary income dividends on a monthly basis and capital gain dividends are made at year-end and reinvested at NAV or paid in cash.

 *If a fund pays out more in distributions than it earned during the year, you do not owe tax on your share of the excess amount, which is called a "nontaxable distribution" or "return of capital."
 We report this type of distribution in Box 3 of Form 1099-DIV.
 You will need to subtract any amounts reported in Box 3 of Form 1099-DIV from the cost basis of your shares.
 For more information please see the following link to the IRS website: https://www.irs.gov/publications/p550/ch01.html#en_US_2015_publink100010092.